nemesis1346/chainmyne_interview_challenge_2/readme.md

 7. based on the input params, filter out the entire list of coins from mongo db so we have access to the symbol property
 8. do an axios callt o https://api.coingecko.com/api/v3/coins/markets with the processes coin IDs
 9. filter unnecesary attributes and present to the user

+### If you want to run the project locally:

+nvm use 18.20.0
+npm install
+node server.js

+check the browse locaohost:5000